Aliivibrio fischeri

-A. fischeri has the lowest G+C content of 27 Vibrio species, but is still most closely related to the higher-pathogenicity species such as V. cholerae.
-The genome for A. fischeri also carries mobile genetic elements.

 Ecology

 A. fischeri are globally distributed in temperate and subtropical marine environments.
 They can be found free-floating in oceans, as well as associated with marine animals, sediment, and decaying matter.
 A. fischeri have been most studied as symbionts of marine animals, including squids in the genus Euprymna and Sepiola, where A. fischeri can be found in the squids' light organs.
-This relationship has been best characterized in the Hawaiian Bobtail Squid (Euprymna scolopes), where A. fischeri is the only species of bacteria inhabiting the squid's light organ.
+This relationship has been best characterized in the Hawaiian bobtail squid (Euprymna scolopes).
+A. fischeri is the only species of bacteria inhabiting the squid's light organ, despite an environment full of other bacteria.